Shkyrockett/engine/Conventions.md

 ## C# 6 Features

-### Lambda Methods/Properties
+### Expression Body Methods/Properties

-For methods and read-only properties where they make sense, please feel free to use the Lambda syntax.
+For methods and read-only properties where they make sense, please feel free to use the expression body syntax.
 A little profiling indicates there may be some speed improvements with them.
 I am placing the

 ```c#